rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Carol has a very valid point too, one that Alice may have hard time accepting.
 I admit, I sympathize with Alice, even if Carol is probably right here.

-Alice: "You are memoizing a computation that is not always referentially transparent"
+Alice: "You are memoizing a computation that is not referentially transparent"
 Carol:  "I have manually tested it and, besides, this code has a 100% test coverage"
 Bob:  "We are assuming that it is referentially transparent and want consistent results when we use it"
 Alice: "Remember we patched a bug by updating shared state in the middle of this computation, did you retest this scenario?"